kequtech/print-weekly-surprise/readme.md

 # 🖨️ Print Weekly Surprise

-Automatically prints a random **comic**, **image**, and **quote** once per week through your CUPS printer.
+Print a random **comic**, **image**, and **quote** once per week through your CUPS printer.
 For keeping your **inkjet printer heads from drying or clogging** when it isn’t used regularly.
-A self-contained “printer exercise” container that surprises you every week.
+A “printer exercise” container that surprises you every week.

 ---

 ## 💡 Why Use This?

 Inkjet printers that sit unused for long periods often suffer from **dried print heads** and **ink flow problems**.
-It suddenly and surprisingly prints something once a week.
+This suddenly and surprisingly prints something once a week.
 Combining an XKCD comic, a random photo, and a short motivational quote so your printer stays happy.

 ---